 Of course this view is never actually expressed, it’s just something that Irish people seem to ‘know’, which is why I think I’m genetically German or Japanese.
 Now those people know how to organise!
 Interesting that they both ended up on the wrong side of World Wars, wonder what that means for me ……

-When I started writing this post I intended it to cover multiple aspects of organisation but it just became too long so I’ve decide to split it and I’m starting with time because, let’s face it, you can’t organise anything if you don’t have time to do it.
+When I started writing this article I intended it to cover multiple aspects of organisation but it just became too long so I’ve decide to split it and I’m starting with time because, let’s face it, you can’t organise anything if you don’t have time to do it.

 First things first, let’s clear up a few time management myths;